Can I get help towards my child's school uniform costs?

 How and when do I apply?

 Applications should be made directly to your local authority.
-Many councils set their own deadlines, but applications generally open by 30 June – though applications opened on 13 July 2020 in Wales – and stay open until at least the end of September.
+Many councils set their own deadlines, but applications generally open by the end of June and stay open until at least the end of September.
 MSE checked more than 20 local councils and, of those that offered the grant, many didn't close for applications until well into the school year.
 To apply:

 - First, contact your local council.
 Use the Government's free tool to find your local authority's application page and see what the deadlines are for your local area.